ConPaaS-team/conpaas/docs/userguide.rst

 Note that when multiple nodes are added or removed in a single operation, the script will be called only once for each of the remaining nodes.

-``run.sh`` – called whenever the user requests that the application starts running.
+``run.sh`` – called whenever the user requests to start the application.
 The script should start executing the application and after the execution completes, it may return an error code that will be shown to the user.
 It is guaranteed that the ``init.sh`` script already finished execution before ``run.sh`` is called.